coins/bitcoin-scripts/covenants.md

 ## Optimization
 When choosing `r = 1` and `s = 0` the public key recovery results in `<pubkey> = -zG` where `z` is simply `H(m)`.

-This trick reduces the script size to about 40 bytes.
+This reduces the script size to almost 40 bytes.
+(The signature's DER encoding costs an overhead of 6 bytes.)

 ## Applications